 A summary of each proposal, the California Climate Investments funding request, and priority population benefits status will be posted at least ten days before the Strategic Growth Council makes project awards.
 The Strategic Growth Council determines final project awards and will announce these awards at a public meeting.
 Applicants will be notified in writing of the Strategic Growth Council's decision by the Department upon award following the meeting at which the awards are announced.

-Application Requirements
+Pre-proposal and Application Requirements

-This section provides additional information regarding the components of the Application.
+This section provides additional information regarding the components of the Pre-proposal and Application.

 Sustainable Agricultural Lands Conservation Planning Grants

 (All components are required unless otherwise noted)